Series / Break the Bank (1985)

-- Show The Folks At Home: A hint for the subject of the pre-bonus round puzzles, using the "category reveal" sound from Tic-Tac-Dough.
+- Show The Folks At Home: A hint for the subject of the front-game puzzles, using the "category reveal" sound from Tic-Tac-Dough.

 - During the Master Puzzle era, one of the Bank Cards (now lined up on a podium near the Bank itself) was actually a Bankrupt Card.
 If it was inserted into the Bank slot, it took away any prizes the contestants had already been awarded from any Bank Cards inserted that day.